Ng Yat Hoi

-Ng Yat Hoi (吳逸凱; born 6 November 1986 in Hong Kong) is a former Hong Kong professional footballer who played as a goalkeeper.
+Ng Yat Hoi (吳逸凱; born 6 November 1986) is a former Hong Kong professional footballer who played as a goalkeeper.

 Club career

 As a child, Ng started playing football through the McDonald's youth training program.
 He chose to become a goalkeeper because he wanted to stand out.

-In 2019, he said that he "felt lucky to be able to turn my hobby into a career".
+In 2019, Ng said that he "felt lucky to be able to turn my hobby into a career".
 After retiring, Ng became a bodybuilder, fitness coach, and later started a drink shop.